 Protecting your A/C units

+A common issue that results from hail and strong winds is damage to rooftops and/or unprotected air conditioning units on commercial and industrial buildings.
+The foils within these units are particularly vulnerable, often requiring replacement at a steep cost.
 The insurance deductible for rooftop A/C units tends to be high, since they’re so susceptible to damage.
-In some cases, insurance companies are pro-rating hail damage rather than offering a deductible.
+In some cases, insurance companies pro-rate hail damage rather than offering a deductible.

-One way to mitigate damage is to place a specially designed cage around the A/C unit that allows for proper airflow.
-Shielding the unit can significantly reduce the deductible.
+One way to mitigate damage is to place a specially designed cage around your A/C unit to encourage proper airflow.
+Shielding the unit can significantly reduce your insurance deductible.
 In cities like Calgary, most commercial buildings incorporate this protection as standard practice.

 Address water damage on your roof

-- Once hailstones punch a hole in a roof or tear through siding, there’s also the possibility of water damage.
-Regularly inspect your roof for potential vulnerabilities before hail season, because water damage could end up being a much, much larger claim.
+• Water damage becomes a possibility once hailstones punch a hole in a roof or tear through siding.
+Regularly inspect your roof for potential vulnerabilities before hail season, as water damage could contribute to a much larger claim.

-- Consider implementing a longer-term solution, like replacing roofing with impact-resistant materials, particularly for properties in a moderate to high-risk hail zone.
+• Consider implementing a longer-term solution to water damage, like replacing roofing with impact-resistant materials, particularly in properties in a moderate-to-high risk hail zone.
 Proper roof cladding is also essential in protecting against water infiltration.
-On new builds or when re-roofing, consider Class 4 shingles or impact-resistant materials such as rubber or metal.
+On new builds, or when re-roofing, consider Class 4 shingles or impact-resistant materials such as rubber or metal.

-- Asphalt shingles are the most common roof covering in Canada, but they’re also prone to damage from wind, rain, and hail.
-Extreme weather from heat waves to snowstorms can cause these shingles to curl or blow off, increasing the potential for water damage.
+• Asphalt shingles are the most common roof covering in Canada, but they’re also prone to damage from wind, rain, and hail.
+Extreme weather, from heat waves to snowstorms, can cause these shingles to curl or blow off, increasing the potential for water damage.
+Consider alternatives to asphalt shingles, when possible.

 Invest in longer-term solutions

-- Underwriters Laboratory (UL), a widely recognized independent organization that provides testing, inspection and certification services, has testing protocols in place for roofing materials, and impact-resistant roofing is covered under UL 2218.
-To receive certification, the roofing material must be able to withstand a barrage of steel balls that simulates hail.
+• Underwriters Laboratory (UL), a widely recognized independent organization that provides testing, inspection and certification services, has testing protocols in place for roofing materials.
+Impact-resistant roofing is covered under UL 2218.
+To receive certification, the roofing material must be able to withstand a barrage of steel balls that simulate hail.
 Class 4-rated roofing is expected to hold up against most hailstorms, according to UL.
 However, ceramic, slate, concrete, and some metals could still suffer cosmetic damage in a hailstorm.

 Additional preventive tips

 Insurance companies may lower your deductible or give you a break on your premium if you replace your roof with hail-proof materials.
-The problem is that the only time to really do that is after a claim is made or when you need to replace your roof.
+However, business owners often only take these measures after a claim is made or when they need to replace their roof.

 That’s why it’s important to mitigate risk in other ways, too — such as shielding your rooftop A/C unit and watching weather reports to be prepared for potential storms.
 Restaurants with patios, for example, should put away their tables, chairs, umbrellas, and heaters if a storm is approaching.